 Dahlyna settled down against one of Stormwind’s many white-washed walls.

 Too many, she thought sourly.
 To her, they felt cold, unfriendly, stifling.
 It would require adjusting.
 She felt ashamed for having a residence elsewhere when the majority of her kind had none.
 Her silver eyes drifted over the stones in somber silence before turning her gaze to the gloomy, overcast heavens.
 How often she had taken moments of respite in the park these past days when not performing drills, devising strategies, aiding the injured, or going to war.
-She had always been fond of solitude and introspection, but no solace was to be found here today.
+She had always been fond of solitude and introspection, but no solace was to be found there that day.

 Her fingertips ghosted over her freshest scar running down the left temple before feeling the ends of her moon-touched hair.
 The once thigh-length tresses had been singed, shorn now to her shoulders.
 Serving the kaldorei first, she never claimed priority.
 For a month, despite protestations from her sisters, Dahlyna had pushed herself, averaging a few hours of sleep weekly and going from one fight right into the next.
-As war was prolonged, she did so partly out of guilt for living.
+As warfare was prolonged, she did so partly out of guilt for living.
 She was prepared to die alongside her brethren but came away only with superficial wounds.
 This took a toll on her body and spirit and neither had caught up with her until now.
 She had not the chance to truly confront her emotions - grief, anger, confusion.
 A long furlough was overdue, for she could not run on so little forever.